 - The Secretary shall keep the records of membership, attendance at meetings, and minutes of the meetings of the Society.
 S/he shall submit a report at the Annual Meeting of the Society and at such other times as the President or the Steering Committee request.

 Article V - The Steering Committee

 Section 1.
-The Steering Committee shall consist of the President, Vice-President, Secretary/Treasurer, and three Members-at-Large.
-The Editors of the Newsletter, the North Carolina Geographer, and the immediate Past-President shall be ex-officio members of the Steering Committee.
+The Steering Committee shall consist of the President, Vice-President, Secretary, Treasurer, and three Members-at-Large.
+The Editor of the North Carolina Geographer, the Social Media Coordinator, and the immediate Past-President shall be ex-officio members of the Steering Committee.

 Section 2.
 All members of the Steering Committee shall enter upon their official duties immediately following the regular Annual Meeting of the Society.

 Section 3.
 The Steering Committee shall determine the policies and activities of the Society, approve the budget, take counsel with committees, elect the editors of the Newsletter and the Geographer, and have general management of the Society.
 Each member of the Steering Committee shall have voting power.

 Section 4.
 The Steering Committee shall confer at least twice a year (in-person or virtually) at the call of the President.
 At the discretion of the President, Chairpersons of the Standing Committees shall meet with the Steering Committee in joint session.